-With plenty of groomed runs and terrain parks at Big Bear Lake’s two alpine resorts, Bear Mountain and Snow Summit, it’s easy to see why skiers and boarders head here when the snow flies.
+With plenty of carefully looked-after runs and terrain parks at Big Bear Lake’s two alpine resorts, Bear Mountain and Snow Summit, it’s easy to see why skiers and boarders head here when the snow falls.
 But this appealing alpine destination in the San Bernardino Mountains, the easy escape for Southern California snow lovers, also has plenty of off-slope ways to get out and play.
-“It’s really magical here when the snow falls, and there’s plenty to do beyond the ski mountains, inside and out,” says Dan McKernan of the Big Bear Visitors Bureau.
-Here are his top picks of things to do at Big Bear Lake in winter.
+'It’s really magical here when the snow falls, and there’s plenty to do beyond the ski mountains, inside and out,' says Dan McKernan of the Big Bear Visitors Bureau.

 According to locals, people are often surprised when they come to Big Bear Lake and see bald eagles flying around.
 But the majestic birds of prey are a fairly common sight here during winter; the San Bernardino Mountains actually has the largest wintering population of bald eagles in Southern California.
 To learn more about them, visit the Big Bear Discovery Center, in San Bernardino, or the Big Bear Alpine Zoo at Moonridge, which houses two rescued bald eagles, Alaska and Valentine.
 The zoo doubles as a rehabilitation facility that offers injured, orphaned, and human-imprinted wild animals a safe haven temporarily or permanently, on a per-case basis.